ucbepic/data-agent-benchmark-study/CATEGORIES.md

 ---

-## 1) Single-Source Structured Analytics (basic → complex)
+## 1) Single-Source Structured Analytics

 **What it covers**
 Natural-language to SQL over a single database: filters, joins within one schema, aggregations, window functions, ranking, and date logic.

 **Why it’s hard for LLMs**
-- Infers schema and join keys from names; fragile with cryptic columns.
+- Inferring schema and join keys from naming alone is brittle with cryptic columns.
-- Off-by-one errors in time filters, window frames, or ranking ties.
+- Off-by-one errors in time filters, window frames, or tie handling are common.
-- NULL semantics, distinct vs non-distinct, and semi-additive measures frequently misapplied.
+- NULL semantics, distinct vs non-distinct, and semi-additive measures are often misapplied.
-- Tends to generate non-optimal queries (Cartesian joins, unneeded CTEs).
+- Generated queries may be correct but inefficient (Cartesian joins, unneeded CTEs).

 **Representative prompts**
 1. “Within our Postgres warehouse, show me the top ten creators by total watch time for last week, breaking ties with total views.”